PX4/PX4-Devguide/advanced-system-console.md

 nsh> free
 ```

+## MAVLink Shell
+For NuttX-based systems (Pixhawk, Pixracer, ...), the nsh console can also be
+accessed via mavlink.
+This works via serial link or WiFi (UDP/TCP).
+Make sure
+that QGC is not running, then start the shell with e.g.
+`./Tools/mavlink_shell.py /dev/ttyACM0` (use `-h` to get a description of all
+available arguments).

 # Snapdragon DSP Console
 When you are connected to your Snapdragon board via usb you have access to the px4 shell on the posix side of things.